rsanchez/resource_router/README.markdown

 ### Matches

-All wildcards and any parenthesized regular expression pattersn will be available within your template as a tag variable:
+All wildcards and any parenthesized regular expression patterns will be available within your template as a tag variable:

 	{route_1} - the first wildcard/parenthesized match
 	{route_2} - the 2nd, and so forth